sillybytes/sillybytes/drafts/keter_tutorial.md

 message.

-# Extra source of errors
+# Another source of errors

 If you're still reaching this error:

 ![](/img/keter/shot1.png){.img-responsive}

-Unfortunately, the same error message appears if an application that responds to that host is found, but is failing to start.
+Unfortunately, the same error message appears if an application that responds to that host is actually found, but is failing to start.

-Check the `/opt/keter/log/app-app/current.log` log file, chances are you have changes in your persistent models that can't be reflected in your database without user intervention, so be sure to manually fix them the same way you have to do in your development database.
+Check the `/opt/keter/log/app-yourapp/current.log` log file, chances are you have changes in your persistent models that can't be reflected in your database without user intervention, so be sure to manually fix them the same way you have to do in your development database.

-Is common to forget this after deploying, so if the latest deployed changes seem to not take effect, this can also be the source of the problem.
+It is pretty common to forget this after deploying, so if the latest deployed changes seem to **not take effect** or if you reach the error message above, this can also be the source of the problem.